Most mornings I exercise on a path near my home and practice how to persevere when you feel like giving up.

 3 Tips to Help You Persevere in Your Faith

-It can be extremely difficult to persevere in your faith and pursue Jesus in the midst of struggles and obstacles, but perseverance builds character.
-I have relied on these 4 tips to help me persevere in my faith and develop Godly character:
+It can be extremely difficult to learn how do you persevere in your faith and pursue Jesus in the midst of struggles, but perseverance builds character.
+I have relied on these 4 tips to help me persevere in my faith, stay authentic and develop Godly character:

 - Have confidence in your Identity in Christ